 Flexible working arrangements

-Other key flexible work benefits include improved staff attraction and retention.
-As research undertaken for our Upskilling Matters report found, a massive 89% of employers say flexible working options are an important element in successful staff attraction and retention.
+Flexible work also offers improved staff attraction and retention.
+As our Upskilling Matters report found, 89 per cent of employers say flexible working options are an important element in successful staff attraction and retention.

 Greater diversity of employees accessing flexible work